Email Marketing Tools

 • And more

-Now Workspace Individual users can create fully customized email layouts directly within the compose screen in Gmail or Google Drive.
-Users have the flexibility to reuse a custom layout across multiple email campaigns or create a brand-new layout from scratch.
+As a user, you can create fully customized email layouts directly within the compose screen in Gmail or Google Drive.
+You also have the flexibility to reuse a custom layout across multiple email campaigns or create a brand-new layout from scratch.

 They’ve also made collaboration super easy with real-time sharing and editing.
 You can directly share the email layout with your teammate just by clicking share within your compose screen.